Complete Guide for Churches

 Best for: Churches with care teams, multiple staff involved in care, or anyone who wants follow-up automation and accountability.

-Note: If you use Planning Center, you can log interactions and use custom fields for care tracking—but it lacks assignment workflows and follow-up automation.
-Many churches use PCO for people data and a separate tool for care coordination.
+Note on Planning Center: If you use Planning Center, you can log interactions and use custom fields for care tracking—but it lacks assignment workflows and follow-up automation.
+Many churches use PCO for people data and a separate tool like CareNote for care coordination.

 If you are...Consider...